ibrahimhamza01/globalretail-360/README.md

 ### Internal Data (Statistically Valid)
 These datasets serve as the sole source for statistical testing and machine learning.
 All files are CSVs generated from the original Excel:

 - `data/raw/global_superstore/orders.csv` — Order-level transaction data
 - `data/raw/global_superstore/returns.csv` — Order return information
 - `data/raw/global_superstore/customers.csv` — Customer demographic and account data

+**Initial Data Assessment (IDA)** has been performed on all internal CSVs to ensure data quality and readiness for analysis:

+- **orders.csv** – 51,290 rows, 24 columns.
+Clean dataset with only Postal Code partially missing.
+Ready for analysis.
+- **returns.csv** – 2,033 rows, 3 columns.
+No missing values.
+Can serve as a target for return prediction tasks.
+- **customers.csv** – 24 rows, 2 columns.
+Complete, no missing values, categorical only.
+Ready for enrichment and analysis.

 ### External Data (Enrichment Only)
 External APIs are used strictly for feature enrichment and scenario analysis: